plantuml/plantuml2/README.md

 ### Incompatible changes

-As said, we will be globally be compatible with PlantUML 1 syntax.
+As said, we will be generally compatible with PlantUML 1 syntax.
 However, we take this new release as an opportunity to improve some inconsistent choices that have been made in the past.

 * In class diagram, `package` do not define any namespace, which may be confusing.
 We have added `namespace` keywords to mitigate this.
 However, in Plantuml 2, `package` and `namespace` will be synonym, which may break some existing diagrams.